Catholic Schoolhouse Tour 2: Week 14

 Saint Cecilia Fun Pack

 • Did you know that Holy Heros has stories of the saints on CD?
-One of the CDs has the stories about Saint Kateri Tekawitha and Saint Cecilia!
+One of the CDs has stories about Saint Kateri Tekawitha and Saint Cecilia!
 Grab it now (or as a gift if you’re reading this ahead of time), and listen to the story about Saint Cecilia.
 Then save it for when we get to Year 1 and learn about Saint Kateri!
 They are great for listening during quiet time or in the car.
-They even have have a sample you can listen to on the website.
+They even have a sample you can listen to on the website.

 Glory Stories CD vol 5 Saint Kateri and Saint Cecilia